The young Palestinian filmmakers spent hours interviewing people on the streets of Ramallah (Photo by tgraham under Creative Commons licence).

-Little Comets from Newcastle play three of their songs live and talk about how the band got started.
-Scroll down to listen to the interview and songs, recorded for our global radio show for new UK music, The Selector.
+These Ghosts from North Suffolk started recording their album 'Still The Waves' while still at university.
+These days they're gigging a lot around London.
+Scroll down to listen to the interview and two live session tracks songs, recorded for our global radio show for new UK music, The Selector.

 'It’s not that we don’t have any ambition to be bigger; it’s much more that we are so grateful where we are now.'
 Photo via Dawbell.